projectestac/wordpress-add-to-any/README.txt

 = Where are the options, and how can I customize the sharing plugin? =

 In your Admin panel, go to `Settings` > `AddToAny`.
-Among other options, you can choose individual sharing icons, a universal share button, and official 3rd party sharing buttons (Facebook Like Button, Twitter Tweet Button, Pinterest Pin It Button, Google+ Share Button, Google +1 Button) to display, and where and how to display them.

-To place the buttons as a "widget" in your theme (if your theme supports WordPress Widgets), go to `Appearance` > `Widgets`, then drag AddToAny to an available Widget Area and click `Save`.
+Setup Follow buttons (like Instagram, YouTube, etc.) using the AddToAny Follow widget in `Appearance` > `Widgets` (or `Appearance` > `Customize`).

 To further customize AddToAny, see the <a href="https://www.addtoany.com/buttons/customize/wordpress">WordPress sharing documentation</a> for the AddToAny plugin.
-Many customizations will have you copy & paste one or more lines of JavaScript code into "Additional JavaScript" box.
-The Additional JavaScript box is in `Settings` > `AddToAny`.
+Many customizations will have you copy & paste one or more lines of code into your "Additional JavaScript" or "Additional CSS" box.
+Those boxes are in `Settings` > `AddToAny`.

 = Something is wrong.
 What should I try first? =